programminghistorian/ph-submissions/en/drafts/originals/visualizing-historic-maps-iiif-allmaps.md

 This command is worth unpacking carefully:

-* `transform geojson` takes geographic geometry and converts it into resource coordinates
+* `transform geojson` uses the GCPs in the annotation to transform geographic coordinate geometries into resource coordinates
 * `-a data/annotation.json` supplies the georeference annotation
 * `< data/voiries1300_2009_clean.geometries.ndjson` sends the prepared geometries into the command through standard input
 * `> voiries1300_2009.svg` saves the transformed output as SVG